-The Group's auditor, Ernst & Young, did not provide any non-audit services during the financial year.
-Generally, where non-audit services are provided by the Group's auditor, the Directors must be satisfied that the provision of the non-audit service is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The nature and scope of each type of non-audit service provided must not compromise the general principles relating to Auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.
+The Group's auditor, Ernst & Young, provided non-audit services relating to tax, superannuation and GST during the financial year.
+Generally, where non-audit services are provided by the Group's auditor, the Directors are satisfied that the provision of the non-audit service is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The nature and scope of each type of non-audit service provided does not compromise the general principles relating to Auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.